-Before you give up and decide you’ll never be able to invest in real estate, know there are federal grants and programs that may help you to obtain the down payment you need to buy a home.
-Additionally, many state and some local governments have their own down payment assistance programs.
+Before you give up and decide you’ll never be able to invest in real estate, remember there are federal grants and programs that may help you to obtain the down payment you need.
+Additionally, many states and some local governments have their own down payment assistance programs.
 It pays to ask around.

 FHA and VHA Home Loans